netket/netket-website/_tutorials/ising.md

 \mathcal{H}=-h\sum_{l}\sigma_{l}^{x} -J \sum_{\langle l,m \rangle}\sigma_{l}^{z}\sigma_{m}^{z},
 $$

-where the interaction terms runs over pairs of nearest-neighbors on a given graph.
+where the interaction term runs over pairs of nearest-neighbors on a given graph.
 In `Tutorials/Ising1d/` this model is studied in the case of a one-dimensional lattice with periodic boundary conditions.

 ## Input file